 Due to recent changes in the law, these plans are now able to be purchased for 12-months at a time and up to 36-months in many states.

 STM plans are low-cost alternatives to the expensive ACA options.
 They are 100% real health insurance with large PPO networks.
 There are many benefit levels available to suit all budgets.
 While these plans do not cover pre-existing conditions and typically offer very little in the way of prescription coverage, they provide maximum premium savings and access to nationwide PPO networks which is something that simply can’t be found with ACA plans.

-This depends on you and your present health condition.
-We encourage you to visit iHealthBrokers GoodRx Prescription Tool and review your own prescriptions to see if you can save any money.
+This depends on you and your present health condition. iHealthBrokers has partnered with GoodRx and we would be happy to send you a card if requested.
+Simply Email us for more information.
 While STM plans typically don’t cover prescriptions (some actually do), for most healthy individuals this isn’t a concern.
-I personally take an expensive name brand prescription that costs me $300 a month even with GoodRx, however, that said, I’m saving $1,100 a month by choosing STM over an ACA plan so for me it still makes perfect sense.
+I personally take an expensive name-brand prescription that costs me $300 a month even with GoodRx, however, that said, I’m saving $1,100 a month by choosing STM over an ACA plan so for me it still makes perfect sense.

-When comparing between ACA an STM your prescription cost should be a factor.
+When comparing ACA and STM your prescription cost should be a factor.
 If paying cash for your prescriptions with GoodRx doesn’t net you any savings over an ACA plan, then you should be in an ACA plan.